mattmakai/fullstackpython.com/content/pages/examples/flask/flask-signals-got-request-exception.markdown

 issue with the HTTP request.
 It can also be thrown by your own view functions if there is an error and you want to raise it via a signal.

+<a href="/flask-signals-namespace-examples.html">Namespace</a>
+is another callable from the `flask.signals` package with code examples.

 ## Example 1 from flask-restx
 [Flask RESTX](https://github.com/python-restx/flask-restx) is an